 If you are going through a divorce, then you already know someone who has achieved a state of mind that generates success: your lawyer.
 Whether they work for a large firm or started their own, your lawyer has probably been through the financial ups and downs that come with getting to where they are now.
 If you are one of my clients, then helping you be successful is quite literally the reason I am here.
 I already know all of your personal business, too.
 I will happily give you my advice if you ask, and I will even turn off the time clock while we talk about it.

-The Lien Law Firm’s “From the Heart” blog series focuses on our lawyer’s true feelings about family law issues based on personal experience and perception.
-You can read more at www.lienlawfirm.com.
-Want to talk to a lawyer who gets that family court is an emotional place?
-Call 314-722-8557 to speak with a friendly Missouri lawyer and get honest answers to your unique questions.
+Want to talk to a lawyer who gets the ins and outs of family court?
+Click here to speak with a friendly Missouri lawyer and get honest answers to your unique questions.